syncfusion/blazor-docs/src/common/installation-and-upgrade/download.md

 5. Before the trial expires, you can download the trial installer at any time from your registered account’s [Trials & Downloads](https://www.syncfusion.com/account/manage-trials/downloads) page (See the screenshot below.)

+6. Click the Download (element 1 in the screenshot below) button to get the Syncfusion Essential Studio Blazor web installer.

    ![Start Trial download](images/start-trial-download-installer.png)

-6. Click the More Download Options (element 2 in the above screenshot) button to get the Essential Studio Blazor Offline trial installer which is available in EXE and ZIP format.
+7. Click the More Download Options (element 2 in the above screenshot) button to get the Essential Studio Blazor Offline trial installer which is available in EXE and ZIP format.

    ![Trial Downlaod Offline Installer](images/start-trial-download-offline-installer.PNG)

-### Start Trials if using components through NuGet.org
+#### Start Trials if using components through [Nuget.org](https://www.nuget.org/packages?q=syncfusion)

 You should initiate an evaluation if you have already obtained our components through [NuGet.org](https://www.nuget.org/packages?q=syncfusion)